-This course examines basic practices used in retailing today.
-Retail management emphasizes the analysis of practical retail problems.
+RetailingBSAD-1253 hoursThis course examines basic practices used in retailing today.Retail management emphasizes the analysis of practical retailproblems.

-Business Field Study I BSAD-126 3 hour

-Prerequisite: Consent of the Business and Economics Division Director.
-This course gives actual work experience at an approved training station under faculty supervision for those students majoring in business.
+Business Field Study I BSAD-126 3 hours Prerequisite: Consent of the Business and Information Systems Division Director.
+This course gives actual work experience at an approved training station under faculty supervision for those students majoring in Business.
 There are required periodic meetings with the faculty supervisor as well as outside training assignments.
-A minimum of 15 hours per week in on-the-job employment.
+A minimum of 15 hours per week in on-the-job employment is required.
 Normally this course is not transferable.
 This course is taught by arrangement.

-Business Field Study II BSAD-127 3 hours

-Prerequisite: Consent of the Business and Economics Division Director.
-This course gives actual work experience at an approved training station under faculty supervision for those students majoring in business.
+Business Field Study II BSAD-127 3 hours Prerequisite: Consent of the Business and Information Systems Division Director.
+This course gives actual work experience at an approved training station under faculty supervision for those students majoring in Business.
 There are required periodic meetings with the faculty supervisor as well as outside training assignments.
-A minimum of 15 hours per week in on-the-job employment.
+A minimum of 15 hours per week in on-the-job employment is required.
 Normally this course is not transferable.
 This course is taught by arrangement.